Home

 the focus from the SNES to SFC

-He's the same guy from Milon's Secret Castle
+Same guy from Milon's Secret Castle

 DoReMi Fantasy is a highly polished side-scrolling platformer.
 There are 7 worlds each with their own theme.
 In each world there's a minimum of 6 levels followed by a boss.
 An overhead map allows you to backtrack.
 The levels aren't particularly long, but they possess plenty of detail, quirky enemies, excellent backdrops, ace set pieces and satisfying gameplay moments

-Milon is a great character,
+Milon is a great character, full of charm

 OUTSTANDING.
-The game
+The game has a real

-it... you really have to see it
+sense of LIFE to it... you really have to

-in motion to fully appreciate
+see it in motion to fully appreciate it.

-it.
-Milon can take 3 hits
+Milon can take 3 hits (green suit then

+blue, red).
 Jumping on the heads of

-enemies will only stun 'em.
+baddies will only stun 'em.
+To do away

-you have to encase them in
+permanently, you have to encase them

-a bubble and then pop 'em
+in a bubble and then POP! 'em

 (Reminds me of Mizubaku Adventure AKA Liquid Kids, 1990 Taito)